 - Undergraduate members are not eligible to apply for the grant but can be involved in the project.

-- Members can apply for one BSI Communication & Engagement grant per year and there must be one year since their last application.
+- Members can apply for one BSI Communication & Engagement grant within a 12-month period and there must be one year since their last successful application.
+If you have applied unsuccessfully in a previous round, you cannot apply again for the following round unless specifically invited to.

 - We welcome applications from individual BSI members and BSI Regional & Affinity Groups.